codingthat/docker-jitsi-meet/README.md

 If you plan on exposing this container setup to the outside traffic directly and want a proper TLS certificate, you are in luck because Let's Encrypt support is built right in.

+Please note that Let's Encrypt has [rate limits](https://letsencrypt.org/docs/rate-limits/) that are easy to hit if you're debugging and reloading your configuration even a handful of times.
+So it makes sense to make enable this section independent of other changes, and also to find out how to reuse a generated certificate so you don't end up making multiple requests to Let's Encrypt.

 Here are the required options:

 Variable | Description | Example
 --- | --- | ---